peteroupc/html3dutil/tutorials/shapes.md

     // Use the transform to double the mesh's size mesh = mesh.transform(matrix);

+### Normals

+For lighting and shading to work correctly, you must specify normals for all the vertices in the mesh.
+After generating a mesh, you can use the recalcNormals() method, described below, to help in this.

+Note that the built-in methods that generate meshes will automatically specify the proper normals.

+#### recalcNormals()

-You can also use the `recalcNormals()` method to recalculate the mesh's normals, in order to give the shape a flat or smooth appearance or to shade the shape from the inside or the outside.
+You can use the `recalcNormals()` method to recalculate the mesh's normals, in order to give the shape a flat or smooth appearance or to shade the shape from the inside or the outside.
 This method takes two parameters: